dagainz/Correlator/README.md

 # Correlator

-Correlator is a set of python classes that form the structure of an event reading and processing system that can be used to analyze, report, and take action on system log events presumably generated from other systems or applications.
+Correlator is python library that facilitates the creation of python based event reading and processing systems.

-Although at this point this is mostly a library to implement your own system, CLI scripts are provided to:
+These are used to analyze, report, and take action on system log events presumably generated from other systems or applications.

-- Process logfiles
+CLI's are provided to:

-- Process, or capture and save, syslog log data.
-It can listen on the network for real-time syslog processing or processes previously captured syslog data.
+- Process syslog data and logfiles from Bravura Security Inc. Identity Management products

-This system is currently in the prototype stage, and not much more than scaffolding.
+This system is currently in the prototype stage.

 ## Build and install